ananya8226/CollegeRoots/README.md

 The website review video can be found [here](https://youtu.be/XEMAhwRDK9s).

-The hosted roject can be viewed [here](http://ananya8226.pythonanywhere.com/).
+The hosted project can be viewed [here](http://ananya8226.pythonanywhere.com/).

 #### NOTE :